KevinWorkman/HappyCoding/blog/_posts/2020-09-26-my-quarantine.md

 meta-title: My Quarantine
 meta-description: Some notes on the first six months of quarantine.
 meta-image: /blog/images/my-quarantine/thumbnail.jpg
+lastUpdated: 2020-11-01
 ---

 {% include toc.md %}

+(*Note: I originally wrote this in September of 2020, but I've since kept it updated.*)

 As of this month, I've been quarantined for 6 months because of COVID-19 shelter-in-place restrictions.
 I wanted to jot down some notes on my experience so far, not because I think they're going to be interesting now, but because I think they might be interesting to look back on later.